RobertSundling/neato-botvac/README.md

 It is possible to replace the expired certificate with a non-expired neato.cloud precertificate.
 For example, there is a neato.cloud precertificate that expires in March 2026.

 Full details on this method are provided in the [Precertificate Firmware](./precertificate-firmware/README.md) directory of this repository.
-Rather than read that, alternatively you can simply download ready-to-use firmware images created in this way directly from the [links above](#firmware-download-links).
+You can also download a ready-to-use firmware image created in this way directly from the [link above](#firmware-download-links).

 #### Signing the firmware with a self-signed certificate

-It *may* be possible to sign the firmware with a self-signed certificate that you generate yourself, with an expiration date hundreds of years in the future.
-This would work if the robot does not verify the certificate chain, and does not use the certificate for anything other than the initial signature verification.
+It is also possible to sign the firmware with a self-signed certificate that you generate yourself, with an expiration date hundreds of years in the future.
+This works because the robot does not verify the certificate chain, and does not use the certificate for anything other than the initial signature verification.

-*As of this writing, this method has not yet been tested.*

-However, full, detailed instructions for this method are provided in the [Self-Signed Firmware](./self-signed-firmware/README.md) directory of this repository.
+Full detaileds on this method are provided in the [Self-Signed Firmware](./self-signed-firmware/README.md) directory of this repository.
 You can also download a ready-to-use firmware image created in this way directly from the [link above](#firmware-download-links).

 ### Faking the date